Assessment of your driving skills

 Driver Rehabilitation Specialist (DRS)

 These specialists normally work in the health care field.
 You can often find a specialist for driving evaluations through an occupational therapy (OT) department in a clinic or hospital.
-Be aware that not all clinics and hospital OT departments have these specialists, and you may have to travel to find a facility with a specialist.
+Be aware that not all clinics and hospital OT departments have these specialists.
+You may have to travel to find a facility with a specialist.

 An evaluation conducted by a driver rehabilitation specialist includes both a physical evaluation and a driving evaluation.
 The physical evaluation includes checks of your vision, reaction times, and "cognitive ability" (the ability to think).

 Following the physical evaluation, a driving evaluation takes place.
 This evaluation usually lasts one hour.
 The specialist then writes a report.

 - helps patients to drive again as they recover from an incident like a stroke or a traffic crash (a doctor, family member or a court may refer a driver to a DRS)

 - may use a specially-equipped vehicle to help evaluate and teach a driver who has a disability

 - may discuss with the driver and family the need to stop driving if the evaluation suggests that it is safer to stop (the driver and family need to discuss these issues with the DRS before the evaluation)